 The animals are raised up to five and half months on a diet that consists of 85% milk taken directly from their mother.
 After this the animals can be finished with a milk complement, but this is very heavily monitored.
 The calves feed from their mother morning and evening, demanding huge investment from the farmers themselves.
 The calves live with their mothers in naturally lit straw covered barns as well as outside.

 Limousin veal is generally regarded as the finest veal in the world and is defined by it’s delicate pale pink flesh and unctuous satin fat.

-Lamb and Offal
+Charcuterie and Offal

 We offer two types of lamb, Pyrenean Milk Fed Lamb and Romney Marsh Lamb.
 Both of these products offer a fantastic balance of texture and deep flavour.

 Deeply rooted in the Basque country, in the middle of endless green hills, the Mayté family perpetuates the high-quality savoir faire of their ancestors.

 Benefitting from the exceptional local climate (a mix of the salty Atlantic and the Pyrenean mountain air) the hams and sausages of this passionate producer offer incomparable flavours.
 The Ibaïama pig has a long history; there are only three farms who rear this breed of pig and who are able to adhere to the very strict husbandry requirements that govern the Ibaïama label.
 The pigs are at least one year old before slaughter and always weigh more than 180kg compared to the 5 months and 100kg weight of a standard pig.
 The size and age of these animals means that they yield a fresh meat presenting a real depth of flavour alongside melting tenderness.
 The meat has a smooth grained texture and is marbled throughout.